ActiDoo/clusterrebootd/docs/STATE.md

 ## Backlog
 - Extend the release workflow with Sigstore/SLSA provenance once production signing keys are wired in.
-- Expand operator documentation beyond the sample config to include install guides, health script best practices, and troubleshooting once the reference example is reviewed.
 - Extend the smoke tests to exercise service enablement under systemd once a container harness that can launch `systemd` safely is available.